Sharvani2002/Scilab6-Test-Toolbox/README.md

 - The toolbox has been tested on linux sytsem(Ubuntu 18.04.5 LTS) and Windows 10.

 #### Instructions for testing/executing:
+- Follow this step only if the OS is windows:
+  - Get the compiler downloaded from  ftp://ftp.equation.com/gcc/gcc-8.3.0-64.exe  if not done already.
+  - Download the toolbox from https://atoms.scilab.org/toolboxes/mingw/8.3.0 and ensure that the toolbox loads automatically on restarting Scilab.
 - Clone this repository, "Scilab6-Test-Toolbox" (using `git clone <link>`)
 - To get thirdparty folder:
   - The "thirdparty" folder wont get downloaded as it is ignored by git (present in .gitignore).
 If it is present in the cloned repository(i.e. "Scilab6-Test-Toolbox"), "delete" it (as the .so files could not be compatible).